glisak/Rhetos-wiki/Prerequisites.md

 3. Open a new query window on the created database and execute query: `print user_name()`.
 The query should output `dbo`, meaning that the user has full permissions on the database.

 Verify building Rhetos from source:
-1. Use git to clone the repository `https://github.com/Rhetos/Rhetos.git` to a new source folder.
+1. Use git to clone the repository <https://github.com/Rhetos/Rhetos.git> to a new source folder on your disk:
+    * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git RhetosSource`
-2. Open command prompt in the Rhetos source folder and run `Build.bat`.
+2. Open the command prompt in the created Rhetos source folder and run `Build.bat`.
 Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".